 (find-eev2019video "18:46" "Demo: the relevant occurrence / direct link to it")

 My longer presentation:

-The longer presentation will complement the
+The longer presentation would complement the shorter one, and

-shorter one, and will be mainly about:
+would be mainly about:

 2) how to create elisp hyperlinks and eepitch blocks with very few keystrokes,